Student Activities and Societies

 Take a look at our photo gallery of our student sports people, musicians and actors.

 The JCR website will give an insight into life here.
 One of the annual highlights at St Hilda's is the May Ball, which our students plan and organise as well enjoy attending!
-Ttake a look at the photo gallery from 'Seven Deadly Sins', May 2016.
+Take a look at the photo gallery from a previous Ball, 'Seven Deadly Sins'.

 The hub of undergraduate life at St Hilda’s is the Junior Common Room, which has a bar, lounge area, buttery, television and a wide range of newspapers and periodicals.